 GIRLS IN ENGINEERING, MATHEMATICS, AND SCIENCE (GEMS) CONFERENCE ON FEBRUARY 1, 2020

 Girls will learn about careers in engineering, math, and science by actively participating in hands-on sessions.
 These activities will be taught by women in fields such as structural design, polymers, technology, geology, and mathematics.
 Some of the presenters include women from the American Chemical Society, Baxter Healthcare, Northrup-Grumman, and Cast Metals Institute.
-Participating girls also will receive a goody bag full of STEM (Science, Technology, Mathematics, and Science) information.
+Participating girls also will receive a goody bag full of STEM (Science, Technology, Engineering, and Mathematics) information.

 The conference begins with a Career Expo, featuring booths where families can learn more about STEM-related careers, including the necessary skills girls need to be successful at the high school and college level.
 At 9:00 a.m., girls will go to their hands-on sessions until noon.
 Parents should return to the Conant High School Cafeteria at noon to meet their daughters and attend the closing event of the conference.
 The event will conclude at 12:30 p.m.